AnInsomniacy/AnInsomniacy/README.md

 - 📧 Email: [your.email@example.com](mailto:your.email@example.com)
 - 🔗 LinkedIn: [Your LinkedIn](https://linkedin.com/in/yourprofile)
-- 🏛️ Institution: Sun Yat-sen University (Incoming)
+- 🏛️ Institution: School of Intelligent Systems Engineering, Sun Yat-sen University (Incoming)

 ---

 <div align="center">

-*"Learning never exhausts the mind." - Leonardo da Vinci*
+*"The ability to demonstrate one's strength is itself a form of strength."*

 **Open to collaborations and research discussions!** 🤝